lucaslew/whitespace/README.md

 Whitespace
 ==========
 Whitespace is a minimal and responsive theme for [Octopress](http://octopress.org).
-This theme let your contents take the center stage of your blog.
+This theme lets your contents take the center stage of your blog.

 Demos